-This study will estimate the number of cancers and cancer deaths occurring in Canada due to occupational exposure to carcinogens.
-The term ‘burden’ is used to refer to the human impact (deaths, illness) and the economic costs (health care, productivity) associated with a cause or group of causes.
+This study estimated the number of cancers and cancer deaths occurring in Canada due to occupational exposure to carcinogens.
+The term ‘burden’ is used to refer to the human impact (e.g. deaths, illness) and the economic costs (e.g. health care, productivity) associated with a cause or group of causes.

 Millions of Canadians are exposed to a wide range of known and suspected carcinogens in the workplace.
-These include industrial chemicals, metals, engine exhaust, fibres and dusts, solar UV radiation, second-hand smoke and night work.
+These include industrial chemicals (e.g. benzene), metals (e.g. nickel, chromium), fibres and dusts (e.g. asbestos, silica), radiation (e.g. solar UV radiation, ionizing radiation), complex mixtures (e.g. diesel engine exhaust), and exposure circumstances (e.g. shiftwork, painting, welding).
 However, the impact of these exposures is less clear.
-Researchers have estimated the number of work-related cancers that occur in other countries, but a study of this type has not been undertaken in Canada on a national scale.
+Researchers have estimated the number of work-related cancers that occur in other countries, but a study of this type has not previously been undertaken in Canada on a national scale.

-To derive occupational cancer estimates specific to the Canadian context, we will make use of national and provincial cancer statistics, literature reviews on the cancer risks associated with workplace exposures, and estimates of historical exposures in Canada.
-The end result will be a series of robust province- and sex-specific estimates for the cancers caused by forty-four occupational carcinogens and twenty-four cancer sites.
+To derive occupational cancer estimates specific to the Canadian context, we made use of national and provincial cancer statistics, literature reviews on the cancer risks associated with workplace exposures, and estimates of historical exposures in Canada (developed by CAREX Canada).
+This allowed us to develop a series of robust province- and sex-specific estimates for the cancers caused by 33 occupational carcinogens affecting 22 cancer sites.
+Economic cost estimates for these cancers were developed by the Institute for Work & Health.

-- Manuscript: The economic burden of lung cancer and mesothelioma due to occupational and para-occupational asbestos exposure
+- The economic burden of lung cancer and mesothelioma due to occupational and para-occupational asbestos exposure

 - In November 2015, OCRC hosted a meeting on Preventing the Burden of Occupational Cancer in Canada.
 The meeting brought together stakeholders and scientists to share interim findings from the burden study and to begin discussing how to use these findings to promote prevention.
 Please click here to see materials from the meeting, and a report highlighting the major themes that arose from the discussion.

-This study received a four-year, $1 million grant from the Canadian Cancer Society Research Institute, covering 2012-2016.
+This study received a four-year, $1 million team grant from the Canadian Cancer Society, covering 2012-2016.

 Paul Demers (OCRC)